Skip to main content

 • Number charts in PowerPoint have limited visual appeal - they’re just a text block with the number.
 To have a graphical representation similar to the number chart with a diagram that is possible in DataTile, it’s recommended to use a pie chart with the appropriate settings.

-• The only type of chart that supports conversion display in PowerPoint is Funnel.
+• The only chart type that supports conversion display in PowerPoint is the Funnel.

-• Rank charts can be exported as regular column charts.
+• Rank charts and Dot Plot charts can be exported as regular column charts.

 • Word Cloud charts can be exported as images (or texts).

-Here’s our best recommendation for working with labels: build your template using real data and test it against the most challenging scenarios (max brands quantity, long category labels).
+Although axis labels are exported from the dashboard, we strongly recommend planning their placement in the template based on real data to ensure that label length and size do not cause layout issues.
 A quick approach is to export the data from the dashboard or crosstab to Excel, copy the labels, and paste them into the data source file in PowerPoint.

 legend report.png